assaf416/buildmachine/README.md

-# Moblize Gem for Rails applications
+# buildmachine Gem for Rails applications

- Moblize Gem creates a mobile extensions for your rails app. developers can generate mobile alternative views for their models. the Gem generates a mobile optimized layout with open source libraries such as:

-  -- Zepto.js - a smaller lightweight version of JQuery
-  -- ChocolateChipUI - a beatifull UI for web apps.
+ buildmachine is a command line interface to manage your agile development from command line. includeing creating project, iterations, stories etc..

+see more on the http://www.buildmachine.com

 ## Installation